 “I plan to retire when I want.”

-During Money Bliss 9, it is fully funding yourself and the life you want to live.
+Money Bliss 9 is fully funding yourself and the life you want to live.
 That magic number where your assets can sustain your current lifestyle.
-Determining at what age “early”retirement is an option.
+Determining at what age “early” retirement is an option.

-Other options to build wealth include rental properties, invest in a business, or develop passive income.
+Other options to build wealth include rental properties, investing in a business, or developing passive income.